 When ultraviolet light penetrates the epidermis it stimulates melanin, the substance responsible for skin pigmentation.
 Up to a point, the melanin absorbs dangerous UV rays before they can do serious damage.
 Higher UV exposure overcomes the skin’s natural ability to protect itself and causes sunburn.

-Sun’s UV rays: Silent, but ultra violent
+Sun’s UV rays: Silent, but ultra-violent

 The sun emits two types of harmful ultraviolet (UV) rays.
-UVA rays penetrate deep into the dermis and lead to wrinkles, age spots and skin cancers.
-UVB rays are cause sunburn, cataracts and immune system damage.
+UVA rays penetrate deep into the dermis and lead to wrinkles, age spots, and skin cancers.
+UVB rays are cause sunburn, cataracts, and immune system damage.
 Melanoma is thought to be associated with severe UVB sunburns that occur before the age of 20.

 The difference between sunscreen and sunblock.

 Sunscreens absorb ultraviolet light so that it doesn’t reach the skin.
-A Sunblock literally blocks the UV rays instead of absorbing them.
+Sunblock literally blocks the UV rays instead of absorbing them.
 Remember, no sunscreen works 100%.
 There’s also no such thing as ‘waterproof’ or ‘All-day Protection’ sunscreen.
-All Sunscreens have a SPF (Sun Protection Factor) number that tells you how long you can stay in the sun without getting burnt.
+All Sunscreens have an SPF (Sun Protection Factor) number that tells you how long you can stay in the sun without getting burnt.
 However, no matter what the SPF number, sunscreens need to be re-applied every 2 to 3 hours.
 UV rays even pass through clouds so you need to wear sunscreen, every day and in any type of weather.